-See page 93 for how to adjust the manual adjustable seat-back, and page 92 for the power adjustable seat-back.
+See page 93 for how to adjust the seat-backs.

 4. Adjust the Head Restraints

 Adjust the driver's head restraint so the center of the back of your head rests against the center of the restraint.

 Have passengers adjust their head restraints properly as well.
 Taller persons should adjust their restraint as high as possible.